 - Q Is vision loss associated with traumatic brain injuries?

-- Q Can a mild traumatic brain injury (TBI) cause seizures?
+- Q How does traumatic brain injury affect consciousness?